wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 1. PROTIP: Learn concepts and terminology by going through <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-420">these modules at the bottom of Microsoft's exam page</a>,

+1. Perform the <a target="_blank" href="https://microsoftlearning.github.io/dp-420-cosmos-db-dev/">hands-on labs detailed here</a>, which references <a target="_blank" href="https://github.com/MicrosoftLearning/dp-420-cosmos-db-dev">these files</a>.

    1. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/get-started-azure-cosmos-db-sql-api/">LEARN</a>: Get started with Azure Cosmos DB for NoSQL
-   1. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/plan-implement-azure-cosmos-db-sql-api/">LEARN</a>: <strong>Plan</strong> and <strong>implement</strong> Azure Cosmos DB for NoSQL
-   1. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/connect-to-azure-cosmos-db-sql-api-sdk/">LEARN</a>: <strong>Connect</strong> to Azure Cosmos DB for NoSQL with the SDK
-   1. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/access-manage-data-azure-cosmos-db-sql-api-sdks/">LEARN</a>: <strong>Access</strong> and manage data with the Azure Cosmos DB for NoSQL SDKs
-   1. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/execute-queries-azure-cosmos-db-sql-api/">LEARN</a>: Execute <strong>queries</strong> in Azure Cosmos DB for NoSQL
-   1. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/define-implement-indexing-strategy-cosmos-db-sql-api/">LEARN</a>: Define and implement an <strong>indexing</strong> strategy for Azure Cosmos DB for NoSQL
-   1. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/integrate-azure-cosmos-db-sql-api-azure-services/">LEARN</a>: <strong>Integrate</strong> Azure Cosmos DB for NoSQL with Azure services
-   1. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/implement-modeling-partitioning-azure-cosmos-db-sql-api/">LEARN</a>: Implement a data modeling and <strong>partitioning</strong> strategy for Azure Cosmos DB for NoSQL
-   1. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/design-implement-replication-strategy-cosmos-db-sql-api/">LEARN</a>: Design and implement a <strong>replication</strong> strategy for Azure Cosmos DB for NoSQL
-   1. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/optimize-query-performance-azure-cosmos-db-sql-api/">LEARN</a>: <strong>Optimize</strong> query and operation performance in Azure Cosmos DB for NoSQL
-   1. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/monitor-troubleshoot-azure-cosmos-db-sql-api-solution/">LEARN</a>: <strong>Monitor</strong> and troubleshoot</strong> an Azure Cosmos DB for NoSQL solution
-   1. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/manage-cosmos-db-sql-api-solution-using-devops-practices/">LEARN</a>: <strong>Manage</strong> an Azure Cosmos DB for NoSQL solution using DevOps practices
-   1. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/create-server-side-programming-azure-cosmos-db-sql-api/">LEARN</a>: Create server-side <strong>programming</strong> constructs in Azure Cosmos DB for NoSQL
-   <br /><br />

-1. Perform the <a target="_blank" href="https://microsoftlearning.github.io/dp-420-cosmos-db-dev/">hands-on labs detailed here</a>, which references <a target="_blank" href="https://github.com/MicrosoftLearning/dp-420-cosmos-db-dev">these files</a>.

-> 1 - Get started with Azure Cosmos DB for NoSQL
       * Create lab resource group
       * Setup lab environment
       * Enable resource providers
       * Create an Azure Cosmos DB for NoSQL account
       <br /><br />
-> 2 - Plan and implement Azure Cosmos DB for NoSQL:
+   2. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/plan-implement-azure-cosmos-db-sql-api/">LEARN</a>: <strong>Plan</strong> and <strong>implement</strong> Azure Cosmos DB for NoSQL
       * Configure throughput for Azure Cosmos DB For NoSQL with the Azure portal
       * Migrate existing data using Azure Data Factory
       <br /><br />
-> 3 - Connect to Azure Cosmos DB for NoSQL with the SDK:
+   3. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/connect-to-azure-cosmos-db-sql-api-sdk/">LEARN</a>: <strong>Connect</strong> to Azure Cosmos DB for NoSQL with the SDK
       * Connect to Azure Cosmos DB for NoSQL with the SDK
       * Configure the Azure Cosmos DB for NoSQL SDK for offline development
       <br /><br />
-> 4 - Access and manage data with the Azure Cosmos DB for NoSQL SDKs:
+   4. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/access-manage-data-azure-cosmos-db-sql-api-sdks/">LEARN</a>: <strong>Access</strong> and manage data with the Azure Cosmos DB for NoSQL SDKs
       * Create and update documents with the Azure Cosmos DB for NoSQL SDK
       * Batch multiple point operations together with the Azure Cosmos DB for NoSQL SDK
       * Move multiple documents in bulk with the Azure Cosmos DB for NoSQL SDK
       <br /><br />
-> 5 - Execute queries in Azure Cosmos DB for NoSQL:
+   5. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/execute-queries-azure-cosmos-db-sql-api/">LEARN</a>: Execute <strong>queries</strong> in Azure Cosmos DB for NoSQL
       * Execute a query with the Azure Cosmos DB for NoSQL SDK
       * Paginate cross-product query results with the Azure Cosmos DB for NoSQL SDK
       <br /><br />
-> 6 - Define and implement an indexing strategy for Azure Cosmos DB for NoSQL:
+   6. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/define-implement-indexing-strategy-cosmos-db-sql-api/">LEARN</a>: Define and implement an <strong>indexing</strong> strategy for Azure Cosmos DB for NoSQL
       * Review the default index policy for an Azure Cosmos DB for NoSQL container with the portal
       * Review the default index policy for an Azure Cosmos DB for NoSQL container with the portal
       <br /><br />
-> 7 - Integrate Azure Cosmos DB for NoSQL with Azure services: https://learn.microsoft.com/en-us/fabric/data-factory/connector-azure-cosmosdb-for-nosql
+   7. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/integrate-azure-cosmos-db-sql-api-azure-services/">LEARN</a>: <strong>Integrate</strong> Azure Cosmos DB for NoSQL with Azure services
       * Process change feed events using the Azure Cosmos DB for NoSQL SDK
       * Process Azure Cosmos DB for NoSQL data using Azure Functions
       * Search data using Azure Cognitive Search and Azure Cosmos DB for NoSQL
       <br /><br />
-> 8 - Implement a data modeling and partitioning strategy for Azure Cosmos DB for NoSQL:
+   8. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/implement-modeling-partitioning-azure-cosmos-db-sql-api/">LEARN</a>: Implement a data modeling and <strong>partitioning</strong> strategy for Azure Cosmos DB for NoSQL <a target="_blank" href="https://learn.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey">LEARN</a>
       * Measure performance for customer entities
       * Cost of denormalizing data and aggregates and using the change feed for referential integrity
       <br /><br />
-> 9 - Design and implement a replication strategy for Azure Cosmos DB for NoSQL:
+   9. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/design-implement-replication-strategy-cosmos-db-sql-api/">LEARN</a>: Design and implement a <strong>replication</strong> strategy for Azure Cosmos DB for NoSQL
       * Connect to different regions with the Azure Cosmos DB for NoSQL SDK
       * Configure consistency models in the portal and the Azure Cosmos DB for NoSQL SDK
       * Connect to a multi-region write account with the Azure Cosmos DB for NoSQL SDK
       <br /><br />
-> 10 - Optimize query and operation performance in Azure Cosmos DB for NoSQL:
+   10. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/optimize-query-performance-azure-cosmos-db-sql-api/">LEARN</a>: <strong>Optimize</strong> query and operation performance in Azure Cosmos DB for NoSQL
       * Optimize an Azure Cosmos DB for NoSQL container’s indexing policy for common operations
       * Optimize an Azure Cosmos DB for NoSQL container’s index policy for a specific query
       <br /><br />
-> 11 - Monitor and troubleshoot an Azure Cosmos DB for NoSQL solution:
+   11. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/monitor-troubleshoot-azure-cosmos-db-sql-api-solution/">LEARN</a>: <strong>Monitor</strong> and troubleshoot</strong> an Azure Cosmos DB for NoSQL solution
       * Use Azure Monitor to analyze an Azure Cosmos DB for NoSQL account https://devblogs.microsoft.com/cosmosdb/announcing-azure-cosmos-db-mirroring-in-microsoft-fabric-private-preview/
       * Troubleshoot an application using the Azure Cosmos DB for NoSQL SDK
       * Store Azure Cosmos DB for NoSQL account keys in Azure Key Vault
       <br /><br />
-> 12 - Manage an Azure Cosmos DB for NoSQL solution using DevOps practices:
+   12. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/manage-cosmos-db-sql-api-solution-using-devops-practices/">LEARN</a>: <strong>Manage</strong> an Azure Cosmos DB for NoSQL solution using DevOps practices
       * Adjust provisioned throughput using an Azure CLI script
       * Create an Azure Cosmos DB for NoSQL container using Azure Resource Manager templates
       <br /><br />
-> 13 - Create server-side programming constructs in Azure Cosmos DB for NoSQL:
+   13. <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/create-server-side-programming-azure-cosmos-db-sql-api/">LEARN</a>: Create server-side <strong>programming</strong> constructs in Azure Cosmos DB for NoSQL
       * Build multi-item transactions with the Azure Cosmos DB for NoSQL 39 min
       <a target="_blank" href="https://learn.microsoft.com/en-us/training/modules/build-multi-item-transactions-azure-cosmos-db-sql-api/6-exercise-create-stored-procedure-azure-portal">EXERCISE</a>: with the Azure portal, Author & Rollback a server-side JavaScript <strong>stored procedure</strong> scoped to a single logical partition
       * Expand query and transaction functionality in Azure Cosmos DB for NoSQL Implement and then use user-defined functions with the SDK
       <br /><br />

 <hr />